The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 3.1 Volatile or Bear Markets

-Example: During the COVID-19 market crash in 2020, many investors leveraged tax-loss harvesting to offset gains realized in later market recoveries.
+Economic downturns provide excellent opportunities to harvest losses from underperforming assets.
+For instance, during the COVID-19 market crash in 2020, many investors effectively utilized tax-loss harvesting to offset gains realized during subsequent market recoveries.

 3.2 High-Income Taxpayers